jckoester/recipepress-reloaded/readme.txt

 == Changelog ==

+= 0.7.7 =
+* New taxonomy 'Season'
+* New taxonomy 'Difficulty' (still to be improved)
+* Easier management of taxonomies
+* Taxonomy initialisation improved.
+Now faster.
 = 0.7.6 =
 * Taxonomy cloud widget
 * Redux-Framework is now pulled in as a dependency.
 Keeping it up to date is much easier this way.